Condor Trilogy: The Heaven Sword and Dragon Saber

-Nearly a century after the Battle of Xiangyang, the Dragon Slaying Saber is taken by Xie Xun after it is found by the Heavenly Eagle Cult.
+Nearly a century after the Battle of Xiangyang, the Dragon-Slaying Saber is taken by Xie Xun after it is found by the Heavenly Eagle Cult.
 Xie keeps it with him for several years as he lives on an isolated island away from the Chinese mainland.
 He loses it to Zhou Zhiruo later.
-Zhou breaks the weapon by clashing it against the Heaven Reliant Sword, and the items hidden in the blades are revealed.
-The Book of Wumu comes into Zhang Wuji's possession and Zhang uses one of the strategies detailed in the book to defeat the Ruyang Prince's forces at the siege of Mount Song.
+Zhou breaks the weapon by clashing it against the Heaven-Reliant Sword, and the items hidden in the blades are revealed.
+The Book of Wumu comes into the possession of the rebel leader Zhang Wuji, who uses one of the strategies detailed in the book to defeat government forces at the siege of Mount Song.
 He passes the book to Xu Da later and Xu becomes a brilliant military leader after studying it.
-Xu leads the Ming Cult rebel forces to overthrow the Yuan Dynasty and becomes one of the founding pioneers of the Ming Dynasty.
+Xu leads the rebel forces to overthrow the Yuan dynasty and becomes one of the founding pioneers of the Ming dynasty.